-The Admissions Committee considers DAT scores on an individual basis as part of its evaluation of the candidate's entire academic record.
-To be considered for admission, scores on Academic Average, Total Science, Reading Comprehension and Perceptual Ability must be 17 or higher.
-The Admissions Committee will use the most recent DAT score in its initial review of the candidate's credentials.
+The Admissions Committee considers DAT scores as part of its evaluation of your entire academic record.
+To be considered for admission, your scores on Academic Average, Total Science, Reading Comprehension, and Perceptual Ability must be 17 or higher.
+The Admissions Committee will use the most recent DAT score in its initial review of your credentials.
 DAT scores older than three years at the time of application will not be accepted.

-If a candidate has not achieved a score of 17 on Academic Average, Total Science, Reading Comprehension and Perceptual Ability on the most recent DAT, the candidate's file will be put on hold pending receipt of new scores.
-If these scores are not achieved by November 15th, the applicant will be denied admission for that admissions cycle.
-Candidates are encouraged to access information about the DAT at: http://www.ada.org/dat.aspx.
+If you have not achieved a score of 17 on Academic Average, Total Science, Reading Comprehension, and Perceptual Ability on the most recent DAT, your application will be put on hold pending receipt of new scores.
+If these scores are not achieved by October 1st, you will be denied admission for that admissions cycle.
+You are encouraged to access information about the DAT on the American Dental Association's (ADA) website.

-The American Dental Association uploads official U.S. DAT scores directly to AADSAS.
-Since the AADSAS application includes official scores, students do not need to provide this information separately.
+The ADA uploads official U.S. DAT scores directly to AADSAS.
+Since the AADSAS application includes official scores, you do not need to provide this information separately.
 Official Canadian DAT scores are not yet uploaded to AADSAS.
-The CODM will accept self-reported Canadian DAT scores for the initial review of applications.
-The official Canadian DAT score reports must be received prior to final acceptance.
-The CODM reserves the right to request official

-DAT scores for any individual offered admission to the College or in cases where academic information may be inconsistent.
+We will accept self-reported Canadian DAT scores for the initial review of your application.
+Your official Canadian DAT score reports must be received prior to final acceptance.
+We reserve the right to request official DAT scores for any individual offered admission to the College.